suchipi/glomp/README.md

 - Some libraries include files starting with a `.` in their results by default, but others don't
 - Some libraries automatically expand folder globs to end with `**/*`, and others don't.
   - For instance, in tsconfig, `src` means `src/**/*`, but in bash, `src` only means `src`.
+- It's not obvious how they compose together; does a file need to match _all_ of the globs in the list, or just one?

 If you work with glob strings a lot, this kind of stuff starts to bite you over and over, and it gets old.
 Despite their prevalence, glob strings are _far_ from standardized.